Frequently Asked Questions

 A: Click here to see a list of all the dates of the radio performances of this routine.
 Then click here to see information on getting shows from our audio library.

-Q: I want to trade Jack Benny tapes.
+Q: I want to trade Jack Benny recordings.
 What can I do?

-A: If you are a member of the IJBFC, you can be included on our Tape Trading List, which is available both on the Web and in our newsletter.
+A: If you are a member of the IJBFC, you can be included on our Tape Trading List.
 This list includes people who are interested in trading audio and/or video tapes.